tomwheeler/hello-temporal/python/README.md

 - `activities.py` - Code that defines the Activities
 - `run_worker.py` - Code used to configure and launch the Worker
 - `start_workflow.py` - Code that requests execution of the Workflow and displays the result
-- `client_provider.py` - Code that configures the Temporal Client based oin environment variables
+- `client_provider.py` - Code that configures the Temporal Client based on environment variables